-Refer to the following sections for information about creating or editing courses:
+Refer to the following sections for information about creating and editing courses in Clui:

 - Creating a new course

 - Managing the content and settings of a course

 - Adding modules to a course

 Note: To create or edit a course in your Clui learning space, your learning space access level must include the correct permissions.
 For more information about access levels in Clui, see 'Understanding access levels in Clui'.

 - Click the Create Course button on the ALL COURSES tab of the Courses page.

 - Provide a name and, optionally, a description.